kubernetes/community/events/events-team/content/sig-contrib-events.md

 ### Overview

-The SIG Meet and Greet is a great place for SIGs to recruit contributors, and every SIG should send one or more experienced members to the Meet and Greet.
+The SIG Meet and Greet is a great place for SIGs and WGs to recruit contributors, and every SIG / WG should send one or more experienced members to the Meet and Greet.

-As part of the Contributor Summit SIG Meet and Greet, SIGs will have easy access to
+As part of the Contributor Summit SIG Meet and Greet, SIGs / WGs will have easy access to

-* experienced Kubernetes contributors who are interested in expanding their involvement into new SIGs.
+* experienced Kubernetes contributors who are interested in expanding their involvement into new SIGs / WGs.
 * new contributors, many of whom have extensive experience from other projects, and are excited to get started in Kubernetes after attending a New Contributor Workshop.